pablocevalenzuela/ai_agent_car_insurance_rates_v1_1/README.md

 - A Hugging Face account API inference serverless.
 - A Huggin Face Token for consume the API.
 - A Google Colab account associated with a Gmail account.
+- Set up a new Google Colab Secret for a HF_TOKEN env variable.

 ## Step-by-step plan